nautilusapp/nautilus/README.md

 ### **Installation**

-Once you're sure you have the <code>docker</code> and <code>docker-compose</code> CLI tools installed, download the application, run the application, and upload your Docker Compose file.
+Once you're sure you have the <code>docker</code> and <code>docker-compose</code> CLI tools installed, download the application from one of the links below.

 - [Windows](https://nautilusdev.com/release/Nautilus%20Setup%201.2.0.exe)
 - [Mac](https://nautilusdev.com/release/Nautilus-1.2.0.dmg)